ReesMorrison/NetlifyBlogThemes/content/post/2021-04-21-beauty-taxi-driver-a-movie-with-robert-de-niro-and-cybill-shepherd/BeautyTaxi.md

 ---
-title: Beauty, "Taxi Driver," a movie with Robert De Niro and Cybill Shepherd
+title: Beauty, from "Taxi Driver," a movie with Robert De Niro and Cybill Shepherd
 author: Rees Morrison
 date: '2021-04-21'
 slug: []